THOMASELOVE/432-classes-2024/class07/README.md

     - Posted there are grades and feedback on (in separate tabs of the sheet) Lab 1 and Lab 2, along with your grades on the Welcome to 432 survey (which everyone did) and the Minute Papers.
     - The grades are identified for each student by a three-digit Lab Code, which I will send out to you via email after class today.
 5. [Lab 3](https://thomaselove.github.io/432-2024/lab3.html) was due at noon today.
     - As of 12:01 PM, I had submissions on Canvas from 34 of our 39 registered students.
 As for the rest of you, please get the Lab submitted to Canvas as soon as possible.
+If you have to skip the Lab, post a note on Canvas telling us that so we stop hounding you.
-    - We will post the answer sketch at noon on Wednesday 2024-02-07.
+    - We will post the Lab 3 answer sketch to our Shared Drive shortly after noon on Wednesday 2024-02-07.

 ## And, finally...